zyliath1/TicTacToe/README.md

 # Tic-Tac-Toe

 ## Description
 This game is a modern implementation of the classic game Tic-Tac-Toe, designed for two players.
-The game can be played against another human or the computer.
-This project includes a user-friendly interface, statistical tracking, and several additional features to enhance the playing experience.
+Developed as part of the User Interface Programming course, this project leverages the .NET Multi-platform App UI (MAUI) to enhance cross-platform functionality.
+The game can be played against another human or the computer and includes a user-friendly interface, statistical tracking, and several additional features to enrich the playing experience.

 ## Features
 - **Player Management**: Enter player names and track individual statistics across games.